DocOtak/jsonprofile/README.md

   */
   "date": "2016-09-19T09:53:00Z", // an rfc3339 datetime
-  "date_precision": 60, // decimal seconds for the most precise time reported
+  "date_precision": 60, // decimal seconds for the most precise time reported "date_uncertainty": 10800, // decimal seconds for range of possible times this profile may be, for almost all CCHDO profiles this will be around 10800 seconds (±3 hours)

+  // parameters names will probably just be "cchdo" ones, but can be
+  // anything, the only requirement is to be "intercomparable"
+  // (depenidng on units)
   "index_parameter": "SAMPNO",
-  "index_unit": nil,
+  "index_unit": nil, // udunits compatable
   "index_type": "string",
-  "index_precision": nil, // how many decimal places (for comparing)
+  "index_precision": nil, // how many decimal places (for comparing) "index_standard_name": "", // optional, must have value, if available, the CF standard name

   "data_parameter": "OXYGEN",
-  "data_unit": "umol kg-1"
+  "data_unit": "umol kg-1" // udunits compatible requried (e.g. "PSU" Salinity has units of nothing or 1)
   "data_type": "decimal"
   "data_precision": 3, // how many decimal places
+  "data_standard_name": "", // optional, must have value, if available, the CF standard name

   "index": [], // required but can be empty
-  "data": [], // optional key, no null values allowed "confidence": [], // optional key,  no null values allowed, numeric between 0 and 1 with 1 being "perfect quality" data /* a proposed mapping
+  "data": [], // required key, no null values allowed, must be same length as "index" "confidence": [], // optional key,  no null values allowed, numeric between 0 and 1 with 1 being "perfect quality" data /* a proposed mapping
     woce_ctd: